At least nine people killed in Bangladesh factory blast

-DHAKA, July 4 At least nine people were killed and dozens suffered burn injuries when a boiler exploded at a garment factory in Bangladesh, fire officials said on Tuesday.
+DHAKA, July 4 (Reuters) - At least nine people were killed and dozens suffered burn injuries when a boiler exploded at a garment factory in Bangladesh, fire officials said on Tuesday.

 The incident occurred late on Monday on the outskirts of the capital, Dhaka, they said.